Pulluvan Paattu: Veena

-Kutam
+Pulluvan Kudam

-The kutam is made of a pot on whose bottom a hole bored with calf skin is attached to the hole.
+The kudam is made of a pot on whose bottom a hole bored with calf skin is attached to the hole.
 Two small holes are made on the side where the skin is attached, and a string is tied to it.
 The other end of the string is tied to the end of a long stick.
 On the side where the string is attached is placed a small splint to elevate the stick.
-To restrict the movement of the stick, the other end is stamped down by the foot of the player.
-The string is called theru.
+This instrument is played in the sitting position. pot is kept between the left arm and left thighs and the splint is placed under the calf. this helps Pulluvan to play different notes just by pulling the pot forward and backward adjusting the string tension.
+The string is called there.

 Main temples

-The main temples of Kerala where serpents are worshiped are Mannarassaala (Alappuzha District), Vetticode (Alappuzha District), Kannannoor Devi Temple (Chennithala, Mavelikara, Alappuzha Dist, Paambu Mekkaat (Trichur District), Trippara Temple (Kollam district), Ametamangalam (Ernakulam District) and Maniyassery Gandharva Swamy Temple (Vaikom, Kottayam District).
+The main temples of Kerala where serpent gods are worshiped are adimoolam vetticode nagaraja temple (Alappuzha District), Mannarassaala (Alappuzha District), Kannannoor Devi Temple (Alappuzha Dist), Paambu Mekkaat (Trichur District), Trippara Temple (Kollam district), Ametamangalam (Ernakulam District) and Maniyassery Gandharva Swamy Temple (Vaikom, Kottayam District).
 A very ancient temple where serpent worship is performed is Peralasseri temple (Kannur District).
 The ritual is widely performed throughout Valluvanad.